SleepySoft/smLogger/README.md

 > Move addition data on the tail of file to avoid the messy code.
 > You can use command: watch -n 1 tail /tmp/iplog.txt to view the log.
 > Add line-seek feature.
-Now you can use IDebugBuffer::seek() to seek the start line of log from begining (0 or positive offset) or from tail (positive offset)
+Now you can use IDebugBuffer::seek() to seek the start line of log from begining (0 or positive offset) or from tail (nagitive offset).